10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 <h2 id="third-party-plugins-and-scripts" class="anchor-heading">Third Party Plugins and Scripts {% include Util/link_anchor anchor="third-party-plugins-and-scripts" %} {% include Util/top %}</h2>

 *   Third party plugins can play a part in poor site performance.
 Always audit a plugin for performance issues before adding it to a project.
 Paying careful attention to the server side impacts of slow non-cached queries and how data is being stored to the weight of the JavaScript and CSS being included on every page.
-*   Third party scripts, particularly those being loaded for analytics, user interactivity and advertising can have a major impact on site performance.
-Oftentimes, these scripts may be loaded with Google Tag Manager.
-Ensure that when engineering a solution, a discussion is being had around what scripts will be used and test the site performance with all scripts loaded.
+*   Third party scripts, particularly those being loaded for the purpose of analytics, embeds, helper libraries and advertising can have a major impact on site performance.
+Oftentimes, these scripts may be loaded through Google Tag Manager rather than directly in the page using script tags making it difficult to anticipate the impact on a project.
+Ensure that site performance is being tested ahead of any launch with all third party scripts loaded.
+If any scripts result in a negative impact on performance, ensure to flag this with your team.

 <h2 id="core-web-vitals" class="anchor-heading">Core Web Vitals {% include Util/link_anchor anchor="core-web-vitals" %} {% include Util/top %}</h2>